Brinda1750/Flutter_Quotes_App/README.md

 4. Push to the branch (`git push origin feature-name`)
 5. Open a pull request

----

 ## 👩‍💻 Author

 - **Brinda** – [@Brinda1750](https://github.com/Brinda1750)

----

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-## 🌟 Show your Support

-If you like this project, consider giving it a ⭐ on GitHub!

----

 ## 🔗 Useful Links